 If something I say, do or create can enter the vicinity of others, I will often overthink or underplay it for fear of lacking the required clout.
-You could characterise this as insecurity or, at more of a stretch, as perfectionism.
-My internal speech filter will sometimes sound like an officer of the law:
+You could characterise this as insecurity or, at a stretch, as perfectionism.
+My internal speech filter can sometimes sound like an officer of the law:

 You do not have to say anything.
 But, it may harm your defence if you do not mention when questioned something which you later rely on.
 Anything you do say may be given in evidence.